happypeter/happypeter.github.com/work/time.markdown

 ### 2005

-photo shop, movie maker, gif generator, music convertor,... all in MS windows.
+Photoshop, Moviemaker, gif generator, music convertor,... all in MS windows.

 ### 2006

-this was the year I started to use C again, some simple single thread programs for 80C51 platform, did not achieve much and like much
+This was the year I started to use C again, some simple single thread programs for 80C51 platform, did not achieve much and like much

 ### 2007